Prequel: primitive recursion driven; general recursion powered.

 Try the Ackermann example here.

-If you already know other imperative programming languages, this Prequel primer should be enough to get you started.
+If you already know other imperative programming languages, this Prequel primer should be enough to get started.

 Here are the slides from a talk on Prequel, providing some context and the theoretical underpinnings of this programming language.

-The parser and interpreter for Prequel is available on GitHub.
+An old parser and interpreter for Prequel is available on GitHub.

 Prequel stands for Primitive RECursive driven programming Language.